August 23, 2023

 Some factors that affect pension entitlements are as follows:

-Your pension entitlement may differ based on the scheme you have opted for.
+Your employees’ pension entitlement may differ based on the scheme they have opted for.

 Three types of pension schemes are available to Irish citizens:

-• Occupational Pension: An occupational pension scheme is offered to employees by their employers.
+Occupational Pension: Employers offer occupational pension schemes to employees.
 A defined contribution pension scheme is Ireland’s most common occupational pension scheme.

-The more you put into your pension pot, the better entitlements you get.
+The more your employees put into their pension pot, the better entitlements they get.

-Consider increasing your pension contribution levels if your employer also contributes to your pension.
-Your employer may sometimes match your contributions (up to a specific limit), resulting in a larger pension pot at retirement.
+Ask them to consider increasing their pension contribution levels if you also contribute to their pension.
+As an employer you can match their contributions (up to a specific limit), resulting in a larger pension pot at retirement.

-A higher income level will allow you to make larger contributions toward your pension pot.
-You should consider how an increase or decrease in salary may impact your pension pot.
+A higher income level will allow your employees to make larger contributions toward their pension pot.
+Being the employer, you should consider how an increase or decrease in the employee's salary may impact their pension pot.

-Your gender can also affect your pension pot upon retirement.
+An employee’s gender can also affect their pension pot upon retirement.

 This pension gap mainly arises because women often work part-time, take career breaks, earn less during their working lives, and face high childcare costs.